 In addition to regular Maths and English sessions teachers aim to make as many cross curricular links as possible in order to utilize these skills in a range of contexts.

 Due to the nature of our school the planning of the curriculum is completed on an annual basis to ensure coverage of selected topics and skill progression for all children who progress through the school.
-Planning takes the form of a topic based approach and where appropriate teachers link subjects to provide an engaging and inspiring curriculum.
+Planning takes the form of a topic based approach which provides our children with key skills and knowledge appropriate to their age and abilities, alongside engaging and exciting themes.

 Whilst the core subjects are taught on a regular basis the foundation subjects may sometimes be taught as blocks of work over a matter of weeks.

 Some elements of the curriculum are taught by specialists these include Sports and Music for children in years 2 - 6

 There is also an annual curriculum evening for parents, held in the Autumn term where the school shares more detailed information on the curriculum.